The 20 Cars Most Likely To Last 200,000 Miles

 If you’re going to buy a new or used car, it’s good to know that it’s not going to break down after a few thousand miles.
-Even better is knowing that it will have a good shot at crossing the 200,000 mile mark.
+Even better is knowing that it’ll have a good shot at crossing the 200,000 mile mark.

 To find the vehicles mostly likely to reach that milestone, iSeeCars, which helps shoppers find good deals on used cars, analysed listings for 30 million used vehicles from the past year.